 Certain psychoactive compounds, such as DMT, are considered controlled substances under the CDSA.
 DMT and any salt thereof, is listed under Schedule III of the CDSA.
 The possession, sale or distribution of controlled substances is prohibited unless specifically permitted by the government.
-Penalties for contravention of the CDSA related to Schedule I substances are the most punitive, with Schedule II being less punitive than Schedule III being less punitive than Schedule I and II and so forth.
+Penalties for contravention of the CDSA related to Schedule I substances are the most punitive, with Schedule II being less punitive than Schedule II.
+Schedule III being less punitive than Schedule II being less punitive than Schedule II being less punitive than Schedule II being less punitive than Schedule I and II and so forth.
 A party may seek government approval for a Section 56 Exemption to allow for the possession, transport or production of a controlled substance for medical or scientific purposes, as discussed in further detail below under the heading "Regulatory Approvals Required for Studies (Canada, the EU and the U.S.) - Canada".

 Health Canada regulates all health products in Canada, and a health product may only be sold in Canada with the permission of Health Canada.
 During its evaluation of the safety, efficacy and quality of each health product, Health Canada determines whether a drug should be a controlled substance, a prescription drug or a non-prescription drug.
-As substance may be deemed a controlled substance but also a prescription drug.
+A substance may be deemed a controlled substance but also a prescription drug.
 As discussed above, scheduling the substance in the CDSA means that there are criminal consequences to possessing the drug unlawfully.
 If Health Canada determines that a drug requires a prescription, it is placed on the Health Canada Prescription Drug List ("PDL").
 DMT is not currently on the PDL.